Chart Color Schemes

 Hillvue is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Hillvue, as evaluated at the latest Census, comprised 93.6% houses and 6.4% other dwellings.
-In comparison, Non-Metro NSW had 89.5% houses and 10.4% other dwellings.
-Home ownership in Hillvue was 40.3%, with mortgaged dwellings at 36.0% and rented ones at 23.7%.
+In Hillvue, as per the latest Census evaluation, 93.6% of dwellings were houses, with the remaining 6.4% being semi-detached, apartments, or other types of dwellings.
+This is compared to Non-Metro NSW's figures of 89.5% houses and 10.4% other dwellings.
+The home ownership rate in Hillvue was 40.3%, with mortgaged dwellings at 36.0% and rented ones at 23.7%.
 The median monthly mortgage repayment in Hillvue was $1,517, higher than Non-Metro NSW's average of $1,500.
-Median weekly rent in Hillvue was $350, compared to Non-Metro NSW's $300.
-Nationally, Hillvue's mortgage repayments were lower at $1,863 and rents were less at $375.
+Meanwhile, the median weekly rent in Hillvue was $350, compared to Non-Metro NSW's figure of $300.
+Nationally, Hillvue's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing